Games & Quizzes

 /ˈpresiNG/

-(Matter, question) urgent. record or other object made application of force or weight.
-To push something against something else.
+requiring quick or immediate action. record or other object made application of force or weight.
+To squeeze the liquid out of grapes, etc..